User Guides - Sentinel-3 Altimetry - Sea Surface Height - Sentinel Online

 Sea level anomalies (a variable part of SSH) are usually derived by subtracting the Mean Sea Level (MSL) from the SSH.
-MSL is SSH, averaged across all the oceans of the globe.
-An increase in MSL is an indicator of possible global warming.
+MSL is the local SSH averaged over a long period, whereas Global Mean Sea Level (GMSL) is the MSL averaged across all the oceans of the globe.
+An increase in GMSL is an indicator of possible global warming.

 The Sentinel-3 mission SSH goal accuracy is 10 cm for Near Real-Time (NRT) products and 3-5 cm for Slow Time Critical (STC) products.